pitvaeltajat/klapi/README.md

 ### Prisma

-Kaho uses Prisma as ORM provider to connect Next.js to the database.
+KLAPI uses Prisma as ORM provider to connect Next.js to the database.
 Database schema is defined in `prisma/schema.prisma`.
 After making changes to the schema, remember to run `yarn prisma migrate dev`.

 To generate dummy data, run `yarn prisma db seed`.
 The data is defined in `prisma/seed.ts`.